Angular 19 Guide: Building a CRUD Application with REST API [2025 Update]

 • ActivityCreateComponent: displays a form to create or update an activity

-Let's use the Angular CLI to create the components.
-Open a new terminal and run the following commands:
+Use the Angular CLI to create the necessary components for the CRM application by running the following commands:

 $ ng generate component AccountList